Effective Date: November 29, 2011

 a.
 The NASA Administrator, or the designated senior official within the Office of the Administrator, signs all regulations prior to publication in the FR, except as provided in paragraph 5e.
 This signature serves as approval to submit digitally-signed regulations to the Federal Register for publication.

 b.
-The NASA Senior Advisor for Policy and Strategy Implementation, as NASA's Regulatory Policy Officer approves NASA's statement of regulatory priorities included in OMB's annual Regulatory Plan.
+The Associate Administrator for Space Security Interests, as NASA's Regulatory Policy Officer, approves NASA's statement of regulatory priorities included in OMB's annual Regulatory Plan.

 (1) Managing the Agency's review of draft regulations from other agencies and proposed presidential documents (e.g., proclamations, memorandums, executive orders).